edinatankovic/v2/week07/hw/README.md

 # Homework 7 - Neural face detection pipeline
 # Updated by Edina on 10/08/2019

 As the base for HW7 I used hw07-hint.ipynb notebook that came with it.
+The files supplied are the following:
+- hw7.html is saved notebook
+- hw7.ipynb is the code that generated the html version above
+- Frame71.jpg is just one frame from Jetson camera that has a face
+- Face0.jpg is extracted face through tensorflow

 ### Describe your solution in detail.
 What neural network did you use?
 What dataset was it trained on?
 What accuracy does it achieve?